-Prolastin-C is a treatment option for emphysema for people who have a severe deficiency of alpha1-PI (alpha1-antitrypsin deficiency).
+Prolastin®-C (alpha1-proteinase inhibitor) is a treatment option for emphysema in people who have a severe deficiency of alpha1-PI (alpha1-antitrypsin deficiency).
 Some people are born with a rare genetic condition called alpha¬1 antitrypsin (AAT) deficiency.
 This condition highly increases a person's risk of emphysema, whether they have ever smoked or not.1,2

 What are the ingredients in Prolastin-C?